-In accordance with the provisions of the Fluidra Board of Directors Regulations, a Board member must inform the Board of Directors of the existence of any conflicts of interest and refrain from attending and intervening in the deliberations that affect matters in which that member is subject to a conflict of interest.
-A conflict of interest of the Board member is also considered to exist when the matter affects any of the following persons: the spouse or person with a similar relationship; ascendants, descendants and siblings and the respective spouses or persons with a similar relationship; ascendants, descendants and siblings and the respective spouses or persons with a similar relationship; ascendants, descendants and siblings of the spouse or person with a similar relationship; and concerted persons and companies or entities on which any of the persons enumerated above may exercise a significant influence and, in the case of proprietary directors, the shareholder or shareholders that proposed or made their appointment or persons directly or indirectly related to them.
-If the Board member is a legal person, the following shall be deemed to be related persons; members who, in relation to the legal person that is a director, are in any of the situations contemplated in the first paragraph of article 42 of the Code of Commerce, Board members, de facto or in law, liquidators and attorneys-in-fact with general powers of the legal person that is a Board members and persons who are deemed to be related parties of the representative or director that is a legal person.
+In accordance with the provisions of the Fluidra Board of Directors Regulations, a Board member must inform the Board of Directors of the existence of any conflicts of interest and refrain from attending and intervening in the deliberations that affect matters in which that member is subject to a conflict of interest, unless the applicable legislation authorizes him/her to do so.
+A conflict of interest of the Board member is also considered to exist when the matter affects any of the following persons: the spouse or person with a similar relationship; ascendants, descendants and siblings and their respective spouses or persons with a similar relationship; ascendants, descendants and siblings of the spouse or person with a similar relationship; companies or entities in which the Board member has, directly or indirectly, including through a proxy, a shareholding that gives him or her a significant influence or the Board member holds in them or in their parent company a post in the governing body or in senior management; for these purposes, any shareholding of 10% or more in the share capital or the voting rights or by virtue of which it has been possible to obtain, in fact or in law, representation on the company's governing body, is presumed to grant significant influence: and, in the case of proprietary directors, the shareholder or shareholders who proposed their appointment or appointed them or persons related directly or indirectly to them.

 In any case, Board members may not use the Company's name or cite their status as Board members in order to carry out transactions on their own account or on the account of persons related to them.
-Board members may not carry out, directly, professional or commercial transactions with the Company unless they notify the Board in advance of the situation of conflict of interest and the Board approves the transaction.
-In the case of transactions carried o authorization from the Board of Directors will suffice.
+Board members may not carry out, directly or indirectly, professional or commercial transactions with the Company unless authorized by the Board in the terms established by law, in the Articles of Association and in the Board Regulations.

 Board members must report any direct or indirect stake that they or their related persons hold in the capital of a company with the same, a similar or complementary kind of activity to that which constitutes the corporate object.
-Furthermore, Board members may not engage, on their own account or on the account of another, in the same, a similar or complementary kind of activity to that which constitutes the corporate object and may not hold the post of Board member or senior manager in companies that are competitors of the Company, except for any posts they may hold, as the case may be, in group companies, unless they obtain the express authorization of the General Meeting, and notwithstanding the provisions of the Companies Act.
+Furthermore, Board members may not engage, on their own account or on the account of another, in the same, a similar or complementary kind of activity to that which constitutes the corporate object and may not hold the post of Board member or senior manager in companies that are competitors of the Company, except for any posts they may hold, as the case may be, in group companies, unless they obtain the express authorization of the General Meeting and notwithstanding the provisions of the Companies Act.